CybercentreCanada/haunted-house/readme.md

 ## Nice to have/performance
 - add config flag to tune filter memory use
-- pin variables
 - use more single value structs for better build time error detection
 - join query and of literals into block ands
-- use websocket for communication between broker and workers
+- simplify communication with workers, especially reduce/remove job polling
 - retry file downloads and yara jobs